davefm95/aalx-system_engineering-devops/0x01-shell_permissions/README.md

-11.11-directories_permissions script adds execution permissions tonall folders in current directory 12.The 12-directory_permissions script creates a directory and sets uts permissions to 751 13.The 13-change_group scripts changes group owner of hello file to school
+11.11-directories_permissions script adds execution permissions tonall folders in current directory 12.The 12-directory_permissions script creates a directory and sets uts permissions to 751 13.The 13-change_group scripts changes group owner of hello file to school 14.The 100-change_owner_and_group changes owner and group of all filea in the current directory